La Vendedora de fantasías

-La Vendedora de fantasías (The Fantasy Saleswoman) is a 1950 Argentine crime comedy film directed by Daniel Tinayre.
+La Vendedora de fantasías (The Fantasy Saleswoman) is a 1950 Argentine crime comedy film directed by Daniel Tinayre during the classical era of Argentine cinema.
 It stars Mirtha Legrand and Alberto Closas.

 Plot

 Marta (Legrand), a department store clerk, aids her police detective fiancé (Closas) in hunting down a gang of jewel thieves.
 She awakens to later realise that it was all a dream.